The dog days of summer. The dog days of summer is actually an ancient Roman saying.

 A dehumidifier extracts humidity from the air.
 And a air conditioner lowers the temperature of the air.

-Though the AC can have a dehumidifying effect, there are times of the year when the humidity can overcome the air conditioner and cause it not to work properly.
+Though the AC does have a dehumidifying effect, there are times of the year when the humidity can overcome the air conditioner and cause it not to work properly.
+A dehumidifier can take some of the work off the AC.

 That will also allow the air conditioning to function without the extra load and do much more to cool off your house.